dhruvbhatia1/dhruvbhatia1/README.md

 👋 Hi, I’m Dhruv Bhatia (@dhruvbhatia1)

-🌱 I’m currently learning Data Structures and Algorithms, Web Development, and exploring Machine Learning.
+📚 I have a strong understanding of Data Structures and Algorithms, and I'm proficient in Java for Object-Oriented Programming.

 👨‍💻 I'm a MERN (MongoDB, Express.js, React.js, Node.js) stack developer with experience in building web applications.